redyelruc/redyelruc.github.io/README.md

 ## **Changelog**

-A detailed changelog, intended for programmers
+03/09/2020
+FIXED: Capture renders window in Chrome but doesn't render image.
+Code in captureSketchpad() function updated to ensure when new window opens, a single click downloads the image.
+Works well in Firefox, Chrome, and IE.

 ## **Bugs**

-Despite working well in Firefox, Capture renders window in Chrome but doesn't render image.
+None known.

 ## Thanks